Lord Byron’s “Giaour – A Fragment of a Turkish Tale”

 Following his own advice, he dashed off and published three more “Turkish tales” before the next year was out — The Bride of Abydos (published in December 1813 and reissued in ten further editions of 1814 and 1815), The Corsair (published in February 1814 — selling ten thousand copies on the first day — and reissued in eight or more editions through 1815), and Lara (published in August 1814, with five or six subsequent editions in the next couple of years).
 (6)

-Eugene Delacroix: Combat of the Giaour and the Pasha
+Combat Between Giaour and the Pasha, 1827

 The Giaour